‘Section Headings’ requires you to organise content with headings.

 Adding section headings to all content will help your users understand your website.
-They are useful for users who have difficulty focusing or remembering where they are on a page, as well as users with a visual impairment, who may navigate by skipping between headings.
+They are most helpful for users who have difficulty focusing or remembering where they are on a page, as well as users with a visual impairment who may navigate by skipping between headings.

 You can help these users, and everyone else, by ensuring that all content on your website is broken up by clear and informative headings.